dradtke/allegro_tiled/README.md

 Additional methods are provided to draw one map layer at a time and/or draw only a particular section.
 Layers, tilesets, tiles, and objects are all given types, with methods that make them easy to access and use.

-They say that a picture is worth a thousand words:

 ![screenshot](https://github.com/dradtke/allegro_tiled/raw/master/example/screenshot.png)

 Currently, the following is supported: